noszczykmichal/password_generator/README.md

 ## General Information

-- The app allows to generate passwords of lengths between 1-20 chars,which can consist of uppercase and lowercase letters, numbers, and symbols.
+- The app allows to generate passwords of lengths between 1-20 chars, which can consist of uppercase and lowercase letters, numbers, and symbols.
 - Upon button click, the generated password is stored to the clipboard.

 ## Setup